 Burton Agnes Hall & Gardens in Driffield gives you the chance to enjoy an impressive house with four centuries of treasures inside.

 Crescent Gardens is a great place to spend some time looking out over the bay.

 Ga11ery Eleven is a place for art lovers where they will find original work, prints and driftwood sculptures.

-Flamborough Cliffs Nature Reserve is among the most important seabird colonies in the whole of Europe with thousands of gulls, gannets and auks nesting there annually.
+RSPB Bempton Cliffs Seabird Centre is among the most important seabird colonies in the whole of Europe with thousands of gulls, gannets and auks nesting there annually.

 Sand le Mere Holiday Village near Hornsea offers plenty of activities for families.